BG3-Community-Library-Team/bg3-community/Tutorials/General/Toolkit-FAQ.md

 <br />

 _"How to stop the stats editor from scrolling back to first column ?"_
 - Go to options → untick "Horizontal Scroll Sync".
-Or only use the top bar
+Or only use the top bar.

 <br />